-The Midday didactics are daily sessions that are designed to augment the residents’ knowledge base by incorporating various lecture styles and approaches to optimize integration of long term knowledge to serve the residents for their clinical careers as well as the in-service and board certification examinations.
+The Midday didactics are daily sessions that are designed to augment the residents’ knowledge base by incorporating various lecture styles and approaches to optimize integration of long-term knowledge to prepare residents for their clinical careers as well as the in-service and board certification examinations.

 The didactic sessions for the year begin with a 2 day PGY-2 “Boot Camp” in which the entire day is dedicated to review of the neurologic examination, emergency situations (acute stroke, status epilepticus), high volume consultation topics (acute headache management, the approach to patients with altered mental status) and simulation sessions.